tensorflow/tensorflow/tensorflow/g3doc/tutorials/recurrent/index.md

 ### LSTM

-The core of the model consists of an LSTM cell that processes one word at the time and computes probabilities of the possible continuations of the sentence.
+The core of the model consists of an LSTM cell that processes one word at a time and computes probabilities of the possible continuations of the sentence.
 The memory state of the network is initialized with a vector of zeros and gets updated after reading each word.
 Also, for computational reasons, we will